MikaelFangel/RoboRally/README.md

 When you have another application of the game running, follow these steps:
 - On the top menu bar, open the "Multiplayer" section.
 - Click "Connect to Server"
-- Select the server on the list you want to join and press "Join"
+- Select the game on the list you want to join and press "Join"
 - When all players have joined, then the game can start.

 ### Setup IntelliJ to run multiple Applications simultaneously.